Skip to yearly menu bar Skip to main content

 Thu 12 Dec 11 a.m.
 PST — 2 p.m.
 PST

 Abstract: We investigate the space of weights spanned by a large collection of customized diffusion models.
-We populate this space by creating a dataset of over 60,000 model weights, each of which is fine-tuned to insert a different person's identity.
-Next, we model the underlying manifold of these weights as a subspace, which we term $\textit{weights2weights}$.
-We demonstrate three immediate applications of this space -- sampling, editing, and inversion.
-First, as each point in the space corresponds to an identity, sampling a set of weights from it results in a model encoding a novel identity.
-Next, we find linear directions in this space corresponding to semantic edits of the identity (e.g., adding a beard).
-These edits persist in appearance across generated samples.
-Finally, we show that inverting a single image into this space reconstructs a realistic identity, even if the input image is out of distribution (e.g., a painting).
-Our results indicate that the weight space of fine-tuned diffusion models behaves as an interpretable latent space of identities.
+We populate this space by creating a dataset of over 60,000 models, each of which is a base model fine-tuned to insert a different person's visual identity.
+We model the underlying manifold of these weights as a subspace, which we term $\textit{weights2weights}$.
+We demonstrate three immediate applications of this space that result in new diffusion models -- sampling, editing, and inversion.
+First, sampling a set of weights from this space results in a new model encoding a novel identity.
+Next, we find linear directions in this space corresponding to semantic edits of the identity (e.g., adding a beard), resulting in a new model with the original identity edited.
+Finally, we show that inverting a single image into this space encodes a realistic identity into a model, even if the input image is out of distribution (e.g., a painting).
+We further find that these linear properties of the diffusion model weight space extend to other visual concepts.
+Our results indicate that the weight space of fine-tuned diffusion models can behave as an interpretable $\textit{meta}$-latent space producing new models.

 Live content is unavailable.
 Log in and register to view live content